chargebyte/chargebyte-docs/docs/source/troubleshooting.rst

 What is the difference between CHSTOP_IN and SAFETY_ESTOPx?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The signal CHSTOP_IN is connected to the i.MX93 SoC and could be used to gracefully stop the charging process.
-So it is not designed for timing critical use cases.
-Currently there is no EVerest module, which is able to handle this signal.
+The signal CHSTOP_IN is connected to the i.MX93 SoC and can be used to gracefully stop the charging process.
+It is not designed for time-critical use cases.
+Currently, there is no EVerest module that can handle this signal.
 This work is pending.

-In order to realize realtime emergency stop behavior use the SAFETY_ESTOPx signals, which are connected to the safety processor.
+To implement real-time emergency stop behavior, use the SAFETY_ESTOPx signals, which are connected to the safety processor.

 Is there a Linux command to check for connection related CAN issues?